-The picture painted above is rather a dismal one, and the concepts presented may or may not cover all the facets of the problem.
-Nevertheless they provide a positive and workable program for the control of dental caries and pyorrhea.
+The picture painted ahove is rather a dismal one, and the concepts presented may or may not cover all the facets of the problem.
+Nevertheless they provide a positive and workable program for the control of dental caries (decay) and pyorrhea.
 Unfortunately, the ideas to be outlined necessitate a dedicated and knowledgeable physician or dentist, as well as intelligent and cooperative patients.

-Anyone who questions the nutritive value of our foods, the vitality of the topsoil on which they are grown, the potential dangers of the newer insecticides and other chemicals used in or on our foods-as well as the suggestion that many of our ills may result from inadequate nutrition-is often indicted by certain authorities, as a charletan or quack.
-(Dr. Frederick Stare of Harvard, for reasons known only to him, is one of these critics.)
+Anyone who questions the nutritive value of our foods, the vitality of the topsoil on which they are growu, the potential dangers of the newer insecticides and other chemicals used in or on our foods-as well as the suggestion that many of our ills may result from inadequate nutrition-is often indicted by certain authorities, as a charletan or quack.
 This renders the nutritional approach more difficult.
-Nevertheless, members of the College can attest to the unusually satisfactory results obtainable by the basic nutritional approach to prevention and therapy.
+Nevertheless, members of the International College of Applied Nutrition can attest to the unusually satisfactory results obtainable by the basic nutritional approach to prevention and therapy.

-If the healing professions are not silenced and stifled by the bureaucracy and dictatorship of socialism, truth will eventually prevail.
+If the healing professions are not silenced and stifled by bureaucracy, truth will eventually prevail.
 Scurvy was cured by lemon juice, fresh fruits and vegetables long before it was scientifically proven that lack of ascorbic acid was causative.
 In the face of universal oral problems in civilized societies, must we wait for all the answers before instituting practical methods of prevention and control?
 Res ipsa loquitur.